FLY ME TO THE MOON

 Neptune, the head of ship security, finds Sylvia's presence to be the most suspicious part of the incident; that's what happens when you hack your way into a last-minute job opportunity!
 But despite his efforts to pin the murder on Sylvia, she won't accept how the clues are unfolding.
 And if Sylvia doesn’t expose the murderer on the cruise, then she’ll never learn the truth about her family.

 Fly Me to the Moon is the quirky first cozy mystery featuring uniform lieutenant Sylvia Stryker.
-If you like unique characters, delightful plots, and cool space fashion, you’ll love Diane Vallere’s entertaining Space Case Cozy series.
+If you like unique characters, delightful plots, and cool space fashion, you’ll love Diane Vallere’s entertaining interstellar series.

 Buy Fly Me to The Moon to blast off into out-of-this-world cozy adventure today!